-The future landscape of protein will hinge on segmentation and education, according to market research by Euromonitor International, and success will depend on how well companies know their customers and inform them of product benefits.
-As far as age is concerned, Euromonitor has found that protein has the highest appeal among Millennial consumers, likely due to the fitness and brand-consciousness trends.
+January 13, 2015 – The future landscape of protein will hinge on segmentation and education, according to market research by Euromonitor International, and success will depend on how well companies know their customers and inform them of product benefits.
+As far as age is concerned, Euromonitor has found that the rise of protein in global health and wellness has the highest appeal among Millennial consumers, likely due to the fitness and brand-consciousness trends.

 “We’re also noticing a protein concern life-cycle,” said Chris Schmidt, Consumer Health Analyst at Euromonitor International.
 It peaks with younger consumers; ebbs some in the family- raising stage; and again, grows slightly as consumers age and become more concerned with bone health and muscle-maintenance issues.”

 There are differences along gender lines, as well.
 Men look to protein for muscle mass, bone health and exercise recovery, while women look for lean muscle maintenance, skin/hair health, bone health and satiety.
 Aging is an area to potentially capitalize on, Schmidt added, since proteins have benefits with heart health, maintaining muscle/bone health and skin/nail/hair maintenance.
 This is especially important as the 50+ population quickly expands into the year 2030, in part due to the Baby Boomers.

 Another potential opportunity is in the endurance and natural energy interest groups, since energy drink demand is climbing, but caffeine is attracting scrutiny.
 Within the USD 206 billion consumer health industry, protein plays a major role in three categories: protein supplements (which are not sports-focused, tracked in Euromonitor’s vitamins and dietary supplements category); protein products (specifically positioned for sports and tracked in the sports nutrition category); and the meal replacement/slimming category (where protein is a key ingredient, but not necessarily all products in the category).